-- 3.1 It is recognised that the decision to report a concern can be a difficult one to make.
-If what you are saying is true, you should have nothing to fear because you will be doing your duty to your employer and to those for whom you are providing a service. - 3.2 The Governing Body/council will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect you when you raise a concern which is in the public interest.
-Any member of staff who harasses or victimises a whistleblower may not only be personally liable but will be subject to disciplinary action. - 3.3 Any suspicion of fraud or other wrongdoing will be treated seriously and will be reviewed in accordance with the Public Interest Disclosure Act 1998 (PIDA).
-As a member of the school's staff or as an employee of one of its agents you have statutory protection against victimisation and dismissal under the PIDA, if you speak out genuinely against corruption and malpractice at work. - 3.4 "Malpractice" includes any kind of improper practice or conduct which falls short of what is reasonably expected whether it relates to a positive act or omission and also includes any form of harassment. - 3.5 It is essential for all concerned that disclosures of wrongdoing or irregularity are dealt with properly, quickly and discreetly.
-This is in the interests of the school, its employees, any persons who are the subject of such allegations, as well as the person making the disclosure. - 3.6 Investigations into allegations of potential malpractice will not influence or be influenced by any disciplinary or redundancy proceedings that are already taking place.
+- 3.2 The school recognises that the decision to report a concern can be a difficult one to make.
+If what you are saying is true, you should have nothing to fear because you will be doing your duty to your employer and to those for whom you are providing a service. - 3.3 The Governing Body will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect you when you raise a concern which is in the public interest.
+Any member of staff who harasses or victimises a whistleblower may not only be personally liable but will be subject to disciplinary action. - 3.4 All disclosures will be treated seriously and will be reviewed in accordance with the Public Interest Disclosure Act 1998 (PIDA).
+As a member of the school's staff or a worker at the school, you have statutory protection against victimisation and dismissal under the PIDA if you speak out genuinely against corruption and malpractice at work, if the reason for the victimisation or dismissal is because you have made a disclosure which is protected under PIDA. - 3.5 "Malpractice" includes any kind of improper practice or conduct which falls short of what is reasonably expected whether it relates to a positive act or omission and includes any form of harassment.
+The school will not tolerate harassment or victimisation. - 3.6 It is essential for all concerned that disclosures of wrongdoing or irregularity are dealt with properly, quickly and discreetly.
+This is in the interests of the school, its employees, any persons who are the subject of such allegations, as well as the person making the disclosure. - 3.7 Investigations into allegations of potential malpractice will not influence or be influenced by any disciplinary or redundancy proceedings that are already taking place.